ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

     Create, save and load project files.

 -  Scene management
 	Create and store scenes within the project.
+	Scenes correspond to a sound file and relate to a climate scenario.
 	A single scene is comprised of the set of synthesis parameter presets and is tied to one sound sample.
 By now scenes are automatically named after their corresponding sound files.

 -  RBFI-plane and preset management